The context

 before anyone else.

-These are the concrete signals that Kelmia Signals detected in the first two months of operation.
-None would have arrived in time through the usual channels.
+These are the specific signals that Kelmia Signals detected in the first two months of operation.
+None of them would have arrived in time through the usual channels.

-A client with a consistent purchase history started reducing their order frequency.
-Then lowered their average order.
-Then stopped buying certain categories they had always ordered.
-The combined pattern is recognisable: the client was actively trying out a competitor.
+A customer with a consistent purchase history began to reduce the frequency of their orders.
+Then their average order size decreased.
+Then they stopped buying certain categories they had always ordered.
+The combined pattern is recognizable: the customer was actively testing a competitor.

-The alert reached the sales team with the full analysis: what had changed, since when, in which categories and the magnitude of the deviation from historical behaviour.
+The alert reached the sales team with a complete analysis: what had changed, since when, in which categories, and the magnitude of the deviation from historical behavior.

-Signal 2 — Clients who had simply forgotten to order
+Signal 2 — Customers who had simply forgotten to order

-Several clients with regular buying patterns had gone more days than usual without placing an order.
-It wasn't dissatisfaction — it was forgetfulness.
-Without Signals, that order would have arrived late or not until the next usual cycle.
+Several customers with regular purchasing patterns had gone longer than usual without placing an order.
+It wasn’t dissatisfaction—it was forgetfulness.
+Without Signals, that order would have arrived late or not at all until the next regular cycle.

-The alert allowed the salesperson to make contact with a specific message: "I see you haven't ordered in X days, everything OK?
-Do you need us to prepare something?" — without seeming intrusive, with a real reason to call.
+The alert allowed the sales rep to reach out with a specific message: “I see you haven’t ordered in X days—is everything okay?
+Do you need us to prepare anything?”—without coming across as intrusive, and with a genuine reason to call.

-Signal 3 — The product family that was failing
+Signal 3 — The product family that was underperforming

-A client was buying less overall — but Signals' analysis identified that the decline was concentrated in a specific product family, not in the relationship as a whole.
-The rest of the catalogue continued with normal behaviour.
+A customer was buying less overall — but Signals’ analysis identified that the drop was concentrated in a specific product family, not across the entire relationship.
+The rest of the catalog continued to perform normally.

-That completely changed the type of conversation.
-Instead of talking about the relationship in general, the salesperson could talk specifically about that category — availability, price, alternatives, competition.
+That completely changed the nature of the conversation.
+Instead of discussing the relationship in general, the sales rep was able to focus specifically on that category—availability, price, alternatives, and competition.

 What changed